christianfosli/christianfosli.github.io/content/posts/on-colorscheme-changed/index.md

 ```

 and after looking through [writing a client proxy](https://dbus2.github.io/zbus/client.html) a few more times,
-we're able to replace our "hello-world" with listing to the correct message (full main.rs at this point in time):
+we're able to replace our "hello-world" with listening to the correct message (full main.rs at this point in time):

 ```rust
 use futures_util::stream::StreamExt;